ERRRRRRRLAN/Splitter/README.md

 ## 📱 Responsive Design

-Application is designed responsively and can be used on:
+Application is designed responsively and optimized for various screen sizes:
-- Desktop
-- Tablet
-- Mobile device
+- **Desktop**: 2-column layout with optimal display
+- **Tablet (768px - 968px)**: 1-column layout with responsive grid for groups
+- **Mobile (640px and below)**: Full vertical layout with optimized elements
+- **Small Mobile (480px and below)**: Adjusted font sizes and spacing for small screens

+**Responsive Features:**
+- Responsive bulk add textarea on all devices
+- Group cards that adapt to screen width
+- Input fields and buttons optimized for touchscreen
+- Group members list with word-wrap for long names
+- Statistics cards that adjust column count based on screen size

 ## 💾 File Format